dendriel/rozsa-rpc/README.md

 - Procedures with the same count of parameters, but with differentiable data types.

-Parameters parsing differentiate between <b>Primitives, Objects and Arrays</b> types. *Those may not correspond exactly to OO primitives and arrays, but they are a "JSON-based view".
+Parameters parsing differentiate between <b>Primitives, Objects and Arrays</b> types. *Those may not correspond exactly to OO primitives and arrays, but they are a *JSON-based view*.

 - <b>Primitives</b>: Date, Double, Float, Long, Integer, Short, Character, Byte, Boolean, String and all their unboxed counterparts;
 - <b>Arrays</b>: Array, List, Collection, Queue, Deque and Set;
-- <b>Objects</b>: Maps and any other type that is not in the Primitives nor Arrays list.
+- <b>Objects</b>: Maps and any other types that aren't in the Primitives nor Arrays types list.

 When two or more procedures have the same signature and parameters count, the one who matches the received arguments list will be selected.
 For instance: